Frequently Asked Questions

 Yes, our camps meet the minimum requirements for Dependent Care FSAs (DCFSA).
 For more information on DCFSAs refer to the government website fsafeds.com.

-Can I register my child for a camp outside the designated age range?
+Can I register my child for a camp outside the designated grade/age range?

 Camps have been designed with age appropriate academic and social/emotional content.
-Age eligibility is determined by the student's age as of September 30th of the current camp year.
+Eligibility is determined by the grade a student completed in June of the current year.
+Example: Jo exited 5th grade in June, therefore Jo would enroll in a camp designated for 3rd-5th graders.

 We do not guarantee student placement together, but we will do our best to accommodate such requests where it makes sense to the camp experience.